taipahuchu/Loss-Given-Default-in-SAS/README.md

 project, we explore the mixed effects models to predict Loan facilities LGD, as well as other widely used LGD models.
 The empirical results show that mixed effects models are able to explain the unobservable hetero to make better predictions compared with linear regression and fractional response regression.
-All the statistical models are performed in SAS/STAT®, SAS® 9.2, using specifically PROC REG and PROC NLMIXED, and h model evaluation metrics are calculated in PROC IML.
+All the statistical models are performed in SAS/STAT®, SAS® 9.2, using specifically PROC REG and PROC NLMIXED, and model evaluation metrics are calculated in PROC IML.
 This project gives a detailed description on NLMIXED to build and estimate generalized linear models and mixed effects models.
 Lgd is Loss given default.
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=taipahuchu)](https://github.com/anuraghazra/github-readme-stats)